hujhax/austin-improv-wiki/List of Free Fringes.md

+---
+description: "This list of Free Fringes includes all the formats for..."
+---
 This **list of *[[Shows/Free Fringe|Free Fringe]]s*** includes all the formats for every performance of [[Theatres/The Hideout Theatre|The Hideout Theatre]]'s experimental-show slot, from the 1/5/12 inaugural show to 10/1/15.

 ## 2012 Shows